System Design Space

 Перейти на сайт

 MongoDB started as a flexible NoSQL database for JSON-like documents and grew into a platform with replica sets, sharding, and multi-document transactions.
-This chapter explains where the document model helps, which guarantees can be configured, and why MongoDB defaults changed after real-world consistency analysis.
+This chapter works through three practical questions: where the document model actually pays off, which guarantees you can tune for the product, and why MongoDB had to tighten its defaults after external consistency analysis found that acknowledged writes could be lost.

 History: key milestones